 John O’Leary is a journalist and education consultant who works for a variety of newspapers and magazines, universities and national organisations.
 He edits The Times and Sunday Times Good University Guide.
 Previously he was Editor of The Times Higher Education Supplement from 2002 to 2007, and Education Editor of The Times from 1991 to 2002.

 John is a member of the Higher Education Commission and has been writing about higher education for more than 30 years.
 In 2011 he won the Ted Wragg Award for Sustained Contribution to Education Journalism.

-Professor Sir Steve Smith, Vice-Chancellor and Chief Executive, University of Exeter
+Professor Sir Steve Smith, UK Government’s International Education Champion, and Former Vice-Chancellor and Chief Executive, University of Exeter

 Professor Sir Steve joined the University of Exeter as Vice-Chancellor in 2002.
 He was previously Senior Pro-Vice-Chancellor (Academic Affairs) and Professor of International Politics at the University of Wales, Aberystwyth, as well as Head of the Department of International Politics and Director of the Centre for Public Choice Studies at the University of East Anglia.